pierre-vigier/Perl6-Math-Matrix/README.md

 [Operator Methods](#methods)
 ----------------------------

 Operators with the methods they refer to.
 (Most ops are just aliases.)
-For more explanations of the ops with examples see the [ops chapter](#operators):
+For more explanations of the ops with examples see naext chapter: [ops chapter](#operators):

   * prefix ? --> [Bool](#bool)